-Hundreds of GPs from across BC shared their ideas about the future of primary care as part of the GPSC’s visioning engagement process between July and September 30, 2015.
+Hundreds of family doctors from across BC shared their ideas about the future of primary care as part of the GPSC’s visioning engagement process between July and September 30, 2015.
 This was a province-wide opportunity for every family doctor to contribute their thoughts about how they want to practice and care for their patients in the future.

 Consultations with family doctors were the foundation of this process.
-All interested BC family physicians had the opportunity to identify important topics related to family practice, listen to the views of other GPs, express their views, and have open discussions.
+All interested BC family physicians had the opportunity to identify important topics related to family practice, listen to the views of other family doctors, express their views, and have open discussions.
 Family physicians were invited to participate in any of the 26 in-person meetings co-hosted by local divisions of family practice and the Visioning Steering Committee and/or by joining online conversations.

 The GPSC contracted a company called Thoughtexchange to provide and manage the online tool that was used in the initial stage of the online engagement process.